 The Highland Games are the highlight event of our annual festival.
 Consisting of a series of track and field events where both men and women compete in feats of strength.
 Events include the hammer throw, caber toss, sheaf toss, and much more.
-If you are interested in competing in highland athletics or being a judge please reach out to us at: firstname.lastname@example.org or fill out the form below:
+The Kalamazoo Scottish Festival and Games is proud to have several world class highland athletes who attend annually, as well as the honor of having several world records set and broken in past years at our games.
+If you are interested in competing in highland athletics or being a judge please reach out to us at: email@example.com or fill out the form below:

 Open Athletics Practices:

 The KSFA is happy to announce coninual practices leading up to this years festival.
 Wether you are Pro Highland Athlete or just starting out you are welcome to join Josh Slotnick every Sunday from 10AM-Noon at Kindleberger Park for an open throwing practice.
 Class is free and any updates or cancellations will be posted to our facebook.

 The History of the Highland Games

 In Scotland, Heavy Athletics Events have been held for at least 1,000 years.
 Historians believe that some of the Heavy Events originated during Druid times.
 Heavy Events began as tests of strength and conditioning for Scottish troops.
 A tree trunk would be made into a caber and tossed by the strong military men.
 Rocks from river beds would be heaved for distance.
 Lead weights would be tossed underhand over a bar more than twice as high as the athlete.
 The Athlete who accumulated the most points from the contest would be the Heavy Events Champion.